corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 ### Control Hardware and Software

 I went with an ESP32 to control the sign with some basic MOSFETs for switching the walk/hand load.
-The circuit is pretty simple:

-#### TODO: Schematic

 For the software, I'm using [ESPHome](https://www.esphome.io/) because it integrates easily into Home Assistant.
 Using ESPHome's [light partition](https://www.esphome.io/components/light/partition.html) feature, I split the single addressable LED strip into a virtual `light` for each of the 14 segments, plus a `light` for each of the hand and walk signals.